eclipse-keyple/keyple-website/content/components/core/keyple-util-lib.md

 The **Keyple Util Library** contains utility classes used by all Keyple libraries.

-Therefore, it can be used by all developers.
+It is therefore intended for all developers.

 {{% callout warning %}}
 Since this library is used by all Keyple libraries, it is recommended to import it explicitly.